FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

       "RepeatPeriod" : 60000 //ms
     },

-In StoragePath you can configure the folder (in de Vonk directory) where the exported files will be saved to.
+In StoragePath you can configure the folder (in de Firely Server directory) where the exported files will be saved to.

 In RepeatPeriod you can configure the polling interval (in milliseconds) for checking the Task queue if there are no active tasks.